programminghistorian/jekyll/en/lessons/iiif-images-and-manifests-github.md

 Open the command line on your local computer and change directories to your `iiif-libvips` directory.
 Run the following command: `vips dzsave YOUR-IMAGE-NAME --layout iiif3 YOUR-PREFERRED-FILENAME.zip`. `vips` is the `libvips` command.
 The `dzsave` argument specifies the desired format for the image as a deep zoom file.
 The `--layout iiif3` argument specifies the arrangement of the tile files in the folder that make up the composite image, which will be IIIF v3-compliant.
 The `zip` extension specifies that the files should all be packaged together into one neat, compressed file package for easy access.

 Wait for the [ZIP](https://en.wikipedia.org/wiki/ZIP_(file_format)) file to appear in the `iiif-libvips` directory.
-When you open the ZIP file, you will find folders containing the various tile files that make up the IIIF image and an `info.json` manifest file for each image.
+When you open the ZIP file, you will find folders containing the various tile files that make up the IIIF image and an `info.json` for each image.
 Each of the individual image folders make up a Level-0 compliant IIIF image.

 Before continuing, be sure to open the ZIP file for each image so you can access the contents.